ggerganov/llama.cpp/README.md

   cmake -S . -B build -DLLAMA_MPI=ON -DCMAKE_C_COMPILER=oshcc -DCMAKE_CXX_COMPILER=oshc++
   ```

 If you have access to a distributed file system (NFS) it's suggested you copy the programs and weights onto the distributed file system.
+This cluster configration is strongly encouraged.

 Additionally, if you have a cluster with a bulk-synchronous scheduler ie: (Slurm)[https://slurm.schedmd.com] all you need to do is run the program from the distributed file system using the bulk-synchronous scheduler.
 The following example assumes a slurm cluster.
 The example additionally assumes  an NFS installation wth the distributed file system mounted with the following path on all machines: `/nfs_path`.